AMI (Romanian singer)

-Andreea Ioana Moldovan (born September 28, 1989), professionally known as AMI, is a Romanian singer and songwriter.
-She rose to fame following her 2012 singe "Trumpet Lights" with producer David Deejay.
+Andreea Ioana Moldovan (born 28 September 1989), professionally known as AMI, is a Romanian singer and songwriter.
+She rose to fame following her 2012 single "Trumpet Lights" with producer David Deejay.

 Life and career

-AMI was born on September 28, 1989, in the city of Baia Mare.
+AMI was born on 28 September 1989 in the city of Baia Mare.
 She made her music debut at the age of 3 after her parents noticed her talent.
 The first contest she participated in was a local music festival, where she won the grand prize for her performance of the song "Un actor".
 She attended classes at the Children's Palace in Baia Mare and participated in numerous national and international festivals.
 She also studied the violin for 12 years.

 AMI moved to Bucharest in the 12th grade, took and passed the baccalaureate exam and attended the courses of the National University of Music, Jazz Composition-Light Music section.

 Since 2009, the artist has been active in Paula Seling's vocal backing band, and in 2011 she participated in the first edition of the X Factor talent contest, broadcast by Antena 1.

-AMI's debut single was released on August 27, 2012, is titled "Trumpet Lights" and is a collaboration with Glance.
+AMI's debut single was released on 27 August 2012 is titled "Trumpet Lights" and is a collaboration with Glance.
 The song composed by David Deejay reached 3rd place in the Top Airplay 100 and benefited from a video made by Vali Bărbulescu and the VB Visuals team.

 In September 2013, AMI was invited to sing the song "Deja Vu" with Grasu XXL.
 The song enjoyed success, occupying the first position at the top of the most broadcast songs in Romania.
 For the artist, "Deja Vu" is both the first single in Romanian and a change of musical style.
 For this single, Grasu XXL and AMI won four awards at the Media Music Awards Gala in September 2014.